-Policy length: Laid off workers eligible for COBRA continuation coverage are allowed by law to keep their group coverage for a limited time —18 to 36 months, depending on the circumstances.
+Policy length: Laid-off workers eligible for COBRA continuation coverage are allowed by law to keep their group coverage for a limited time, 18 to 36 months, depending on the circumstances.

-How to apply: Your group health plan must provide you with a Summary Plan Description that explains your COBRA rights within 90 days of becoming a plan participant.
+Apply for COBRA: Your group health plan must provide you with a Summary Plan Description that explains your COBRA rights within 90 days of becoming a plan participant.
 Once you have a qualifying event that makes you eligible for COBRA, depending on the nature of your qualifying event, you or your employer must notify your group health plan.

 Within 14 days of receiving notification of a qualifying life event, your plan must notify qualified beneficiaries (i.e., you and your dependents) of their rights to continuation coverage and how to make an election.

 You have an election period of at least 60 days, which begins on the later of the date you are provided with the election notice or the date you would lose coverage.

 ACA plans qualify as minimum essential coverage major medical policies sold through HealthCare.gov and on and off state-based exchanges.
 Policies are guaranteed issue, which means you will qualify for coverage regardless of your health history and cannot be charged more based on current or past health conditions.

 Individual major medical insurance plans that qualify as minimum essential coverage will most closely resemble employer-sponsored benefits.
 As such, they are often a good option for those who have pre-existing medical conditions and/or health conditions that require continuous care.